Thirty two-year-old banker Chiragi Kothari recently bought the latest Apple iPhone and then went on a 22-day European holiday with her family in July.

-India grew at its slowest pace in nine years over the first three months of the year and consumer price inflation at 10 percent seems unlikely to ease.
+India grew at its over the first three months of the year and consumer price seems unlikely to ease.
 Plus a weak rupee and poor monsoons this year are adding to the gloom already surrounding India’s economy.
 But consumers like Kothari are brushing that aside — to keep spending.

 According to market research firm Nielsen, consumer confidence in India remains high.
 The country ranked only second after Indonesia in a global survey of 56 countries conducted in the second quarter of the year.

 “While Indian consumers are getting more anxious about job prospects, rising inflation and a slowdown in the economy, when we look around the world, they still seem to be among the most optimistic.
 [Indian] growth rates are still the envy of the developing world, given the size and scale of the market,” Piyush Mathur, President of Nielsen India said.